theima/ein/README.md

 > **Note:** At the moment if no `<e-slot>` element is present in a view template, child elements will be added after the view template.

 When being used in another view, content can be added to the view element.
-That content will be added insided the slot.
+That content will be added inside the slot.
 ```html
 <div class="content">
   <e-slot></e-slot>